We offer food and clothing assistance to low-income residents of

 Our full-service client choice food pantry provides a variety of nutritious foods for families including meat and fresh produce.
 Clients may receive food every month for as long as they have a need.

 Our clothing program provides new and gently used clothing items for all members of the family.
 We provide baby diapers, bath soap, toothpaste and other personal hygiene products for families.
 We also offer laundry detergent and household cleaning supplies when available.

 As a United Way Kids Home Initiative Partner we help stabilize families and prevent homelessness.
 This collaborative program with school social workers and professional

 case managers is an integrated 2 generational approach that helps families and keeps thier children in school.

 Work Training & Life Skills

-Our HOPE Program offers work readiness training in one of a three-part curriculum that includes computer skills, resume writing, interview skills, effective communication, work ethics and more.
+Our Transformation Center offers work readiness training in a variety of programs that include computer skills, resume writing, interview skills, effective communication, work ethics and more.
 The goal is not just to help participants get a job, but to help them become retainable and promotable employees.

 In accordance with federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
 To file a complaint of discrimination, write USDA, Director, Office of Civil Rights, 1400 Independence Avenue, S.W., Washington, DC 20250-9410 or call (800) 795-3272 (voice) or (202) 720-6382 (TTY).
 USDA is an equal opportunity provider and employer